CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 Title of the resource(s) covered (ENG):
 Title of the resource(s) covered (FIN):
-The PID of the resource (or resource group) covered by this LBR application (use the PID of the English resource group page if covering several versions):
+The PID of the resource group covered by this LBR application (use the PID of the English resource group page):
 License label (copy from the title in the license page):
 License PID (ENG):
 License PID (FIN):